 Your development team would certainly have to split time and money to handle them efficiently because you have two separate iterations of your website.

-Your production team will spend less time on upkeep, though, with a responsive website and have more time to work on other critical activities such as marketing and product or content development.
+Your production team will spend less time on maintenance with a responsive website and have more time to work on other critical activities such as marketing and product or content development.

 There are a lot more advantages offered by a responsive website than just these, but enough of these has already been mentioned to tell you the need for it.
 But sometimes you lack the manpower to build a website like that.

 No worries, we got your back!
 Yugasa is the one-stop-shop for all your needs regarding the best responsive websites you can ever dream of.
 So what are you waiting for?
 Book a call today!